Arrest made in connection to 2015 disappearance and murder of Crystal Rogers, Kentucky mother of 5

 A man has been arrested in connection with the 2015 disappearance and murder of Crystal Rogers, a Kentucky mother of five, the Louisville FBI office said in a statement Wednesday morning.

-According to CBS affiliate WLKY, Houck and Rogers are both from Bardstown, Kentucky.
-Houck was Rogers' boyfriend at the time of her disappearance, WLKY reported, and is the father of one of her children.
-WLKY said that Houck was the "only suspect ever named" in Rogers' disappearance, but this is the first time he has been charged in connection with the crime.
+According to WLKY, Houck and Rogers are both from Bardstown, Kentucky.
+Houck was Rogers' boyfriend at the time of her disappearance, the station reported, and is the father of one of her children.
+This is the first time he has been charged in connection with the crime.

+"This morning the Ballard family received word that Brooks Houck was arrested for an indictment warrant after being indicted by a Nelson County Grand Jury," said Rogers' family, in a statement obtained by WLKY.
+"Brooks Houck was named the number one suspect in Crystal's case in 2015. ...
+At this time we ask for privacy as this is another step forward for justice for Crystal.
+Continue to pray that justice is served and we bring Crystal home.""

-Within the first year of Rogers' disappearance, Houck's brother was fired from the Bardstown Police Department for interfering with the investigation, WKLY reported.
-A friend of Houck also faced dozens of perjury counts early in the investigation, but pleaded guilty to lesser charges, according to WKLY.
+Within the first year of Rogers' disappearance, Houck's brother was fired from the Bardstown Police Department for interfering with the investigation, WLKY reported.
+A friend of Houck also faced dozens of perjury counts early in the investigation, but pleaded guilty to lesser charges, according to WLKY.
 The FBI, which has been in charge of the investigation since 2020, last year searched the farm where Rogers was last seen alive.
-The farm belongs to Houck's family, WKLY said.
+The farm belongs to Houck's family, the station reported.

 for more features.